Stan McChrystal: I call for cities across the nation to lead by becoming Service Year Cities

 The year was 1976.
 I had just graduated from West Point.
 In return for four years of education, I owed the nation at least five years of Army service.

-.
+The Franklin Project is an initiative that I chair at the Aspen Institute.
 Our goal is to have 1 million young Americans each complete a civilian service year by 2023.
-We envision an American version of national service that is voluntary but socially expected
+We envision an American version of national service that is voluntary but socially expected.

 Today, as part of this effort, I’m calling for a few cities across the country to step up and lead by becoming Service Year Cities.